ushka1/discussor/frontend/README.md

 ## Getting started

-1. To get started, clone the repository and run `npm install` to install the dependencies.
+1. Clone the repository and run `npm install` to install the dependencies.
 1. Copy `env.example` to `.env.local` and fill in the environment variables.
-1. After that, you can run `npm dev` to start the development server.
+1. Run `npm dev` to start the development server.
 1. The application will be available at <http://localhost:3000>.